310mc/https-310mc.github.io-tl/source/_posts/other/ryuseitai_album.md

 {% img /img/es/ryuseitaialbum/day1_1.jpg %}

-{% bubble Tetora %}
+{% bubble Tetora v2 %}
 **Ossu!
 I’m Ryuseitai’s Ryusei Black, Nagumo Tetora!**

-Our album’s finally going to be on sale!
+Our album’s finally gonna be on sale!

 It has all our unit songs in it, including our solo songs.

-I feel a little tingly about my solo… It’s my first time making one, so…
+I feel a li'l tingly about my solo, personally… It’s my first time makin' one, so…

-But having my own song feels special.
-It makes me feel courageous!
+But having my own song feels real special.
+It gives me strength!

 We sung every song with all our feelings, so please listen to them!

-Also, starting today, each Ryuseitai member will have something to say.
+Also, starting today, each Ryuseitai member'll have somethin' to say.

 **Please look forward to seeing whose comment is next!**
 {% endbubble %}